Arkhom Termpittayapaisith: Careers

 Arkhom served in service under the Office of the National Economic and Social Development Board.
 He served as Director of Economic Analysis and Projection Division from 1996 to 1999.
-He became a policy and planning expert in 1999–2000, then was appointed as Assistant Secretary-General of Office of the National Economic and Social Development Council (2000-2003).
-Following that he was appointed as Policy and Planning Advisor until 2004, when he was appointed Deputy Secretary-General of the Office of the National Economic and Social Development Board.
-In 2010 he was appointed as Secretary-General of the Office of the National Economic and Social Development Board.
+He became a policy and planning expert in 1999–2000, then was appointed Assistant Secretary-General of Office of the National Economic and Social Development Council (2000-2003).
+Following that he was appointed Policy and Planning Advisor until 2004, when he was appointed Deputy Secretary-General of the Office of the National Economic and Social Development Board.
+In 2010 he was appointed Secretary-General of the Office of the National Economic and Social Development Board.

 In 2014 he was appointed a member of the National Legislative Assembly.
 Later in August of the same year, He resigned from the NIA and took the position of Deputy Minister of Transport In the government of General Prayut Chan-o-cha.
 Later, in August 2015, he was appointed Minister of Transport.

-In 2020 Arkhom was appointed as Minister of Finance on October 5, 2020.
+In 2020 Arkhom was appointed Minister of Finance on October 5, 2020.